richardmarbach/extract-ruby-constant/README.md

 # extract-ruby-constant

-Extract the the ruby constant under the cursor.
+Extract the the ruby constant under the cursor and place it in the yank register.

 ## Requirements